 In the afternoon, I help Steve to hang his latest art project in the upstairs entryway, a suite of four large transilluminated images of kelp stalks, taken on our Vision trip last August.
 It looks beautiful.
 This project has been in development for some months, requiring us to engage an electrician to install electrical boxes for each individual piece.

 I also do a financial tally.
 I usually do this every six months or so, before we meet with our financial advisor and have steadfastly avoided even looking at our portfolio recently as the stock market has been roiled over the past month.
 I am pleasantly surprised to learn that our net worth is only down 2% compared to February, before the series of jolts in March, including multiple days in which trading was temporarily interrupted.
-The day before at work, we get more definite information about the expected drop in salary.
-Our workload has plunged 70% and so we’ve been expecting a significant decrease in pay.
+The day before at work, we received more definite information about the expected drop in salary.
+Our workload has plunged 70%, so we’ve been expecting a significant decrease in pay.
 The medical group has decided to soften the blow by borrowing money and so a pay cut of 25% is planned beginning May 1.

 Big clouds formed in the late afternoon and we jumped in the car to see if a pretty scene we had seen from the car at the entrance into Rancho Santa Fe would be worth shooting.
 It looked better from the car than on the ground, but it did take us past Rite Aid.
 I donned my mask and ventured inside because today was formerly my hair appointment.
 I have my hair done every 3 to 4 weeks and last had it done three weeks ago, two days after the governor’s stay at home order went out and definitely the 11:59th hour as far as professional hair care was concerned.
 The salon is closed for all of April and I am not optimistic that it will be open in May either.
 I learn in an email from my friend Mari in Tokyo that barbershops and hair salons are considered essential and were not closed in Tokyo.